Hedgehog-IT/NetguruCompass/README.md

-# NetguruCompass
+# Compass

-Simple compass app, with direction indicator to point you can set by typing coordinates, or using map.
+Simple Android compass app, with direction indicator to point you can set by typing coordinates, or using map.